HUCKLEBERRY RAKES

 IRON-CLAD guarantee:

-When your huckleberry rake arrives, read our tip sheet and free report, watch the demo videos, and go out and give it a whirl!
-If you do not feel you paid for the rake, TIMES TWO, with the EXTRA huckleberries you picked on your first outing, send it back, and we will immediately refund your original investment (including shipping!).
-AND, to partly compensate you for any inconvenience, we will send you a huckleberry coffee, good for one full pot, with our compliments!
-(Or if you'd rather, and are not a coffee drinker, another huckleberry lip balm -- or wild cherry, if we've run out of the huckleberry balms!)
+When your huckleberry rake arrives, go online and read our information, watch the demo videos, and go out and give it a whirl!
+If you do not feel you recovered your cost for this tool, TIMES TWO, with the EXTRA huckleberries you picked on your first outing, send it back, and we will immediately refund your original investment (including shipping!).

 PS We used to brag that among hundreds of customers, we had YET to get EVEN ONE refund request on our unconditional guarantee!
 (Note that is not a challenge...;-) However, all good things come to an end.
 In June 2009 someone from Texas actually did send back their rakes ... in mint condition, at which time we cheerfully refunded their original invoice in full.
 They tried them on blueberries, which ripen in clumps, and felt they got too many green berries, so went back to hand picking.
 This is always a problem when using a rake or picking device... you need to wait until most of the little fruits are ripe, as the tines do not discriminate based on color.